jerodsanto/wordpress-console/readme.txt

 = New In This Version =

-1. Bug Fix: WP installs not in root directory should get to play too.
+1. Tab-completion
+2. Bug fixes

 **SECURITY NOTICE**